 At the end of the conversations, the hiring manager typically asks you if you have any questions for him.
 And it’s a huge mistake to answer that you don’t.
 Asking smart questions is a great chance to find out more about the company, the role and to make it clear whether this job will be a fit personally for you.
 Moreover, the right questions will add you points in the eyes of a hiring manager, as they will show your genuine interest in contributing to the company.
 However, it’s still not the best time to focus on financial matters.

 - Revealing the private details of your biography

 One of the questions asked at every interview for any job position is “Tell me a bit about yourself”.
 The question is pretty open; however, don’t take it too serious and don’t reveal all aspects of your biography.
+Do not overload the HR manager with your secrets of a happy life.
 Focus on sharing a few sentences about your school, alma mater, and your major contributions at your previous jobs.
 You can add a few words about your hobbies and leisure activities, says Toughnickel.
 Again, just like in your resume, you should not share any information that can indicate your age (provided if you are 21 years or older), orientation, marital status, religious beliefs and political affiliation.
 The employer, from his side, is not legally allowed to request such information from you until he’s offering you a job.

 - Refusal to tell about your weaknesses